Back to top

 • Solar panel arrays can provide shelter from the weather for a variety of livestock, but with larger or more inquisitive animals, design modifications may be necessary to accommodate them.
 Cows and horses are large enough that when they rub on solar panel mounts they have the potential to damage them, if racking systems are not designed with these animals in mind.
 Curious goats and pigs can interfere with wires and other equipment associated with the solar array.
 If you are interested in raising these animals in a dual-use system, be sure to work with the solar array designer and installer to ensure that wiring and conduit is contained, and that mounting systems will be constructed so as to be sufficient to withstand abuse by livestock.

 • The design of a dual-use array should be done with consideration of animal handling, manure management, and fencing requirements, as well as height, width, and turning clearances for farm equipment.
-Attention should be given not only to current practices and equipment, but expectations for change over the next 25 years.
+Attention should be given not only to current practices and equipment, but to anticipated farming changes over the next 25 years.

 Hay and Silage

-• In general, additional shade, as would occur under a dual-use system, is expected to decrease growth in grasses and other plant species.
-Attention must be given to this shading impact when predicting harvest yields.
+• In general, increased shading introduced by a dual-use system is expected to reduce yields of grasses and other plant species.
+Attention should be given to this shading impact when predicting harvest yields.

 • The design of a dual-use array should be done with consideration of mowing patterns and height, width, and turning clearances for planting and harvesting equipment.
-Attention should be given not only to current practices and equipment, but expectations for change over the next 25 years.
+Attention should be given not only to current practices and equipment, but to anticipated farming changes over the next 25 years.

 Grains and Vegetables

-• There is little scientific research available on what food crops can be successfully grown under solar panels, and what reductions in crop yield should be expected.
-Most studies to date have occurred under greenhouse conditions, or have investigated growth of tropical plants in more arid regions, where shading can reduce water loss.
+• There is very little hard scientific research available on what food crops can be successfully grown under solar panels, and what reductions in crop yield might be expected.
+Most studies to date have occurred under greenhouse conditions or have investigated growth of tropical plants in more arid regions, where shading can reduce water loss.

 • Lettuce, and presumably other greens, can be expected to exhibit different growth patterns in shade, growing fewer, larger leaves than they would produce in full sunlight conditions.